HubTurbo/addressbook/docs/releases/Updater.md

 # Updater
 A separate updater jar which contains key classes to perform data migration from one version to another.
-It is typically named as `updater-<MAJOR>.<MINOR>.<PATCH>.jar`.
+It is typically named as `updater.jar`.

 ## How does the update work
 The main application has the updater jar as an internal resource.